 What Is Your Number One Stroller Complaint

-mamas_and_papas_surveyBefore introducing their new stroller called Armadillo, Mamas&Papas decided to do a stroller survey to find out what parents are complaining about the most.
-It turns out that number one stroller complaint from parents is that the strollers won’t fit into store aisles, doorways, elevators and other spaces.
-I say, you can blame the stroller or store designers who placed displays too close together.
-LOL.
+Before introducing their new stroller called Armadillo, Mamas&Papas decided to do a stroller survey to find out what parents are complaining about the most.

 I’ve noticed that more and more companies coming out with new narrow strollers and by narrow I mean around 19-21″ wide.
 Mamas&Papas just came out with their new Armadillo stroller that is only 20″ wide.
 For comparison, the super popular City Mini is 24″.